abidh/llvm-project/flang/docs/DebugGeneration.md

 Pros:
 1. One central location dedicated to debug information processing.
 This can result in a cleaner implementation.
-2. Results of transformations will not be missed.
+2. Similar to above, less chance of missing any change introduced by an earlier transformation.

 Cons:
 1. Step 2 still need to happen during conversion to LLVM dialect.
 But